HiPhish/Game-Source-Documentation/Heroes of Might & Magic/Heroes 2.rst

 New Structure (PoL)
 -------------------
 The Necomancer castle has a new building in the Price of Loyalty expansion.
 Where the other castles have a tavern, the Necromancer castle now has an Evil Shrine.

 Evil Shrine
 ~~~~~~~~~~~
+Increases the number of skeletons resurrected after a battle by 10%, to a
+maximum of 60%.

-:Cost:     4000 gold
+:Cost:  4000 gold,
-             10 wood
+          10 wood,
           10 crystal
-:Requires: Nothing
-:Effect:   Increases the number of skeletons resurrected after a battle by 10%,
-           to a maximum of 60%.

 ========
 Appendix